samlobe/HydroMap/README.md

 ## Supporting Code:
 - remove_checkpointed_duplicates.py
   - Called by simulate_with_openmm.py when a simulation is restarted from a checkpoint in order to clean up duplicate frames.
-- water_triplets/water_properties.py
-  - Called by triplet.py to measure water angles
-- water_triplets/waterlib.f90
+- water_triplets/waterlib.c
-  - Called by water_properties.py to efficiently measure water angles
+  - Called by triplet.py to efficiently measure water angles
 - water_triplets/convert_triplets.py
   - Called by analyze_groups.py to convert water triplet distributions to dewetting free energy predictions and principal component contributions.
 - water_triplets/principalComps.csv